benschw/benschw.github.io/_drafts/safe-json-file-db-in-go.markdown

 	}

 ## Exposing it to the web
-At this point, you might be thinking: "The only reason we have to worry about concurrent writes is because you put the dat read/write operations in a goroutine.
+At this point, you might be thinking: "The only reason we have to worry about concurrent writes is because you put the read/write operations in a goroutine.
 A single routine would provide safe reads and writes too."

 But as soon as we turn this into a web service, all bets are off.
 Below I layer in a http server (using the [Gin](http://gin-gonic.github.io/gin/) framework) to utilize our `TodoClient` and illustrate the example.